-Tips & Tricks - Starting processes
+Tips & Tricks - Starting Processes

-Process structure
+Process Structure

-2. Groovy action with / without parameters
+2. Groovy action with or without parameters

 import de.uplanet.lucy.server.scheduler.JobStarter